 Getting started with building your network.

-Think about why you are on LinkedIn in the first place.
+Think about why you are getting started on LinkedIn in the first place.
 Is it to connect with colleagues and classmates?
 Potential business partners?
 Potential clients or potential members?

 The more you use it the more you will increase your visibility, even if it’s a minute or two a day checking notifications and looking at a couple recent posts.
 Try not to let months go by without checking it.
 You can start small by filling out your profile in more detail and checking for notifications on a regular basis.
 Once you are in the habit of using LinkedIn, it becomes an enjoyable way to keep in touch with your professional network.
 I’m excited for you to be more active with it, and the opportunities it will create for your business.